slowboilcollective/hotwaters/README.md

 # Hot Waters

 _Hot Waters_ is a synchronised video installation that was exhibited in the [Slowboil Exhibition](https://www.slowboil.online/about) at [Artspace Aotearoa](https://artspace-aotearoa.nz/) in 2021.
-It consists of two 50 minute films, synchronised across two screens using [frame](https://github.com/forensic-architecture/frame), an open source scheduling software for video playback in exhibitions.
+It consists of two 47 minute films, synchronised across two screens using [frame](https://github.com/forensic-architecture/frame), an open source scheduling software for video playback in exhibitions.

 ![Hotwaters screenshot](./IN/hotwaters_screenshot.jpg)

+_Hot Waters_ represents the volume of phosphate shipped to New Zealand since 2012 by [Ballance Agri-Nutrients](https://ballance.co.nz/) and [Ravensdown](https://www.ravensdown.co.nz/products/fertiliser), two fertiliser giants who use it in their product.
+This phosphate is mined extractively in Western Sahara by the occupying Moroccan government, wreaking ecological destruction and forcing the indiginous Sahrawi people intoatrocious labour and living conditions.

+The data is sourced from reports published by the [Western Sahara Resource Watch](https://wsrw.org/en).
+Each time a ship starts its journey from Western Sahara to New Zealand, an inverted map texture begins its journey to and from those locations.
+When it arrives, a particle simulation representing phosphate steams up from the bottom of the oval's frame.

 The video projected onto the oval (2.4m x 1.2m and tilted at 12deg) is rendered from the Blender project in this repository.